Greetings and thank you for visiting my page!

 The tower is Rohn 25- 100ft.
 At the top is a 2m & 6m beam.
-Currently, my HF antenna is a K4KIO 5 band hexbeam on a push up mast strapped to the chimney much to my XYL's chagrin.
+Currently, my go to HF antenna is a K4KIO 5 band hexbeam on a push up mast strapped to the chimney much to my XYL's chagrin.
 For 40m & 80m operation is a homebrew fan dipole in inverted V configuration.
 The apex of the V is about 45' up.
 One end terminates about 30ft up, the other about 20ft up due to sloping terrain.
 Considering the high winds, severe thunderstorms, and occasional icing in winter we get in the South Central US , the fan dipole has held up quite well over the last few years since it was built.
 Lastly, I have a 60m dipole strung temporily which seems to work very well.

 Another interest outside of amateur radio includes road bicycle riding.
 My current bike is a Specialized Tarmac.
 I am fortunate that the cities of Little Rock, North Little Rock along with Pulaski County formed a coalition to build pedestrian and biking trails and have been building and adding to an extensive trail system for walking, jogging, and bicycling.
 The trail system includes several dedicated bridges over the Arkansas River.
 Two are custom built and two are re-purposed railway bridges.
 Using the trail system as a base along with secondary roads one can ride from the far western area of the county from Wye Mountain around Lake Maumelle which is heavily wooded and hilly terrain to the far eastern part of the county around Scott, Arkansas which is bottom lands with farms, numerous oxbow lakes, and cypress woodlands next to the Arkansas River.
 There are numerous variations and biking opportunities between the two.
 I try and ride a few evenings after work and one weekend day unless the weather is extreme.
 As the days get longer in the spring and summer, I work my way up to around 100-150 miles per week, with the shorter days in the winter I am lucky to ride 50 miles per week.